tip-org/tools-paper/paper.md

 * QuickSpec, a theory exploration tool.
 This discovers new conjectures about a TIP theory by testing it, which may be useful lemmas for inductive proofs.

-We are continually adding more tools to TIP.

-we intend to add more passes to BLAH BLAH BLAH. illustrate usefulness with two examples:

-We have so far developed two applications on top of the TIP tools:

-* _Format conversion_.
+TIP improves the ecosystem of inductive provers in two ways:

+* _Interoperability between provers_.
   We use TIP to convert our inductive benchmarks to various provers' input formats.
+  BLAH BLAH BLAH

+* _Lower barrier to entry for tool authors_.
+  There are many ingredients to a good inductive prover: it must instantiate induction schemas, perform first-order reasoning to discharge the resulting proof obligations, and discover the necessary lemmas to complete the proof.
-BLAH BLAH BLAH encoding features BLAH
+  BLAH BLAH BLAH

-* _An inductive prover_.
-We have used TIP to ... here goes many ingredients part ...
+We are continually adding more tools and input and output formats to TIP, and BLAH BLAH BLAH

 <!--
 * A structural induction pass, which takes a problem, a conjecture,